Method GL.glColorPointer()

 Parameter stride

 Specifies the byte offset between consecutive colors.
-If stride is 0, (the initial value), the colors are understood to be tightly packed in the array.
+If stride is 0, the colors are understood to be tightly packed in the array.
+The initial value is 0.

 Parameter pointer